 - Many young people will experience persistent COVID symptoms months after their initial illness.

 - Young adults are responsible for most of COVID-19 spread.

 - College students congregate in group settings where the COVID-19 virus can easily spread.

-- The Delta Variant, the most common variant in ND, is highly contagious (may cause more than 2x as many infections as previous variants) and may lead to more serious disease.
+- The Delta Variant, which is responsible for nearly all cases in ND, is highly contagious (may cause more than 2x as many infections as previous variants) and may lead to more serious disease.